squawkcpp/cds/README.md

 ### use docker image

+a prebuild image is available on dockerhub. to install run the docker command with the parameters for the cds server.

 ### install from source

 To install the server from source you need cmake and a recent c++ (C++14) compiler installed.
 The developmeent packages of the